wp-plugins/soundcloud-latest-tracks/readme.txt

 == Upgrade Notice ==
+= 1.2 =
+* Fixed some bugs to do with the shortcode attributes.
 = 1.1 =
 * More options for the plugin to customise the SoundCloud player more == Screenshots ==
 1. The SoundCloud Latest Tracks shortcode in action:
 == Changelog ==
+= 1.2 =
+* Fixed some bugs to do with the shortcode attributes.
 = 1.1 =
 * Added a visual option to change the type of SoundCloud player chosen.
 * Shortcode and widget can be used multiple time on the same page now.